 However, what people experience when exposed to the art is even more interesting.
 What does the painting carry?
 What do you pick up?

 Making the invisible visible.

 Secondly, I aim to create something that is authentically me.
 I therefore often create out of the emotions inside of me, what I am going through, what people are going through.
 But it doesn’t stop there.
-I also create a reality.
+I also desire to create a reality.
 When feeling restless, I create peace.
 When feeling down, I create joy.
 When in pain, I create healing.
 This is the reason why my niche is called “prophetic art”.
 I create in faith.